-One of our major goals as we hike across Canada on the Great Trail is to connect individuals, families, and youth to nature through birding.
+One of our major goals as we hike across Canada on the Trans Canada Trail is to connect individuals, families, and youth to nature through birding.
 For many people this raises the excellent question: Why hike for birds?

 1) Birds are a perfect way to instill a deep and lasting love of nature.
 Birds are familiar, they are everywhere, they are fun and free to watch, and anyone can do it.
 Bird watching can be as simple as putting a birdfeeder in your backyard, or as involved as making a trip to an exotic location to track down a rare species.
 Experiencing the excitement of observing a bird in the wild requires the development of patience, observational skills, and knowledge of habitat, which can in turn lead to a deeper appreciation for nature and a desire to preserve it.